-The game is turn-based (each turn is 1 day) and scenarios take place in individual cities or entire countries.
-The player controls several Characters who are activists within his movement, and assigns them to do Tactics that range from support-building, fundraising, and distribution of literature to mass protests, strikes, and sit-ins.
-The regime has its own, less savory Tactics, and a big part of the strategy is to take account of the regime's capabilities -- the commitment of its security forces, its willingness to use violent repression to stay in power, and its domestic and foreign political support.
+The game is turn-based (each turn is one day) and scenarios take place in individual cities or entire countries.
+The player controls several characters who are activists within the movement and assigns them to do tactics that range from support-building, fundraising, and distribution of literature to mass protests, strikes, and sit-ins.
+The regime has its own, less savory tactics, and a big part of the strategy is to take account of the regime's capabilities -- the commitment of its security forces, its willingness to use violent repression to stay in power, and its domestic and foreign political support.
 These vary widely from scenario to scenario.

-The 3-D city view is primarily to see the effects of Tactics and the regime's policies, rather than to issue orders to characters.
+The 3D city view is primarily to see the effects of tactics and the regime's policies, rather than to issue orders to characters.
 The Organization Screen, which is a graphic depiction of the political space in a scenario, is the best way to view different political relationships and vulnerabilities, and to decide what to do next.
-But the 3-D view will let you see the success, or bloody failure, of your mass demonstrations.
+The 3D view will also allow the player to see the success or bloody failure of the ensuing mass demonstrations.